sofyanajridi/mo-deepdrive/README.md

 Remove following line:
 `self.observation_space = env.observation_space`

-- Existing expirements configurations of the authors do not work anymore, this is because they are calling a non existing function from a library (mpi4py) that has now been updated
-    - Tried solving this by going back to older versions of that specific library, however this caused other issues.

 - env.render() does not work anymore, again this is because they are calling a non existing function from a library (pyglet) that has now been updated
     - The function that is causing this issue can be found in file _env.py_  line 261:
         ```